smikhalevski/react-corsair/README.md

 ## Route interception

-Intercepting routes allows you to load a route from another part of your application within the current layout.
+When a router is navigated to a new location, a target route can be intercepted and rendered in the layout of the current route.
+This can be useful when you want to display the content of a route without the user switching to a different context.

-This routing paradigm can be useful when you want to display the content of a route without the user switching to a different context.
+To showcase how to use route interception, let's start with creating create a shop feed from which products can be opened in a separate page.

-Let's create a shop feed and each product from the feed can be opened in a separate page.
 Here's the product route and its component:

 ```ts
 import { createRoute, useRoute } from 'react-corsair';